FelisPhasma/Txtup/README.md

 A basic markup language for text files.

 # Syntax
+All `.txtup` files are compiled to an `.txt` with the same name file.
 All commands go inside `%` symbols at the beginning of a line

 Command | Description